James Fan Wu, MD

 How has being a member of ACP helped you in your professional life?
 What resources have been most helpful to you?

 My local Wisconsin ACP Chapter was incredibly important in providing an opportunity to share my work in reducing COVID-19 vaccination health disparities through telephone outreach.
-This was my first oral presentation, and I was fortunate to win first place at our local Wisconsin Chapter ACP scientific meeting.
-This allowed me the opportunity to present at and attend the national ACP meeting.
+This was my first oral presentation, and I was fortunate to win first place for my research vignette at our local Wisconsin Chapter ACP scientific meeting in 2021.
+This allowed me the opportunity to present at and attend the national ACP meeting and ultimately publish this work.
 The opportunities to network with local and national leaders have been invaluable.